 I introduced the concept earlier that the ancients were guiding us to understanding universal consciousness and that if we comprehend the supporting principles we can get on the path of growing our understanding of our connection to that consciousness.
 With discipline, we can stay on the path.
 With every footstep on the Path our motive becomes clearer and more defined.
 Every extra footstep on the Path makes it easier for the next person to find the way to Truth.

-I understand now that by embracing this simple little rule we can have a much happier, prosperous and cooperative life.
+I understand now that by embracing this simple little rule (you can purchase my book here) we can have a much happier, prosperous and cooperative life.
 It is important to realize that this is our greater purpose, our means to our greater end!
 We should attempt to learned how to accept and embrace the Golden Rule.
 The essence of its theme acts as a pathway toward a world in which together we increase the powers of cooperation for ourselves and for those in our sphere of influence.
 I believe that living this way stimulates both the Law of Attraction and the Law of Abundance.
 The very thing that Napoleon Hill wrote about in “The Law of Success.”

 Becoming fully connected to Universal Consciousness, we must be clear about our understanding and realization of our internal power.
 We have to learn how to fully utilize that power for the greatest affect both for ourselves and for the people in our sphere of influence.
 With this wisdom, we develop our full understanding of reciprocity structures.
 We enhance our ability to make fair assessments of our immediate circumstances, with an eye always directed to our future harmony and prosperity.
 We learn to continually expand our wisdom about our present situation.
 This concurrently empowers our system of justice to strive for a cooperative state in all things.